 How To Avoid The Risk of Running Out of Money

 Fixed index annuities (FIAs) may be one potential solution to address the risk of running out of money due to living longer than anticipated.
-FIAs are designed to be long-term vehicles that offer a myriad of design options.
+FIAs are designed to be long-term vehicles with many design options.

-FIAs are subject to surrender charge schedules but do provide a wide variety of durations.
-In addition, the availability of income benefit riders, which may be offered either built-in or for an additional cost, can offer retirees the ability to receive lifetime income.
+FIAs are subject to surrender charge schedules but provide various durations.
+In addition, the availability of income benefit riders, which may be offered built-in or for an additional cost, can offer retirees the ability to receive lifetime income.

 Such lifetime income options can complement a retiree’s other retirement assets to build a comprehensive retirement income plan.